Singlelol/rsschool-cv-1/cv.md

 ## Languages:
 Russian - Nativ

-English - A1 (For my level, I can read and understand the text quite well).
+English - A1 (For my level, I can read and understand the text quite well)